mhaemmerle/excel-to-json/README.md

 ## Command line version

     $ lein deps
-    $ lein run SOURCEDIR [TARGETDIR]
+    $ lein run SOURCE [TARGETDIR]

-`SOURCEDIR` is a directory containing a number of Excel workbooks. `TARGETDIR` (optional) is the destination directory of the JSON files (defaults to `SOURCEDIR`).
+Where `SOURCE` stands either for a directory containing any number of Excel workbooks or a specific Excel workbook; both can be specified either as a relative or absolute path. `TARGETDIR` (optional) is the destination directory of the JSON files (defaults to `SOURCE`).
 This will start the watcher which will print out progress as files are modified and scanned.

 The watcher can also be disabled via this command line flag:

-    $ lein run SOURCEDIR [TARGETDIR] --disable-watching
+    $ lein run SOURCE [TARGETDIR] --disable-watching

 ## GUI version